 (Photo credit: News 1130)

-A young, pregnant mother shot and killed while waiting in a vehicle and a targeted midtown hit in what is considered an “upscale” neighbourhood have underscored what many residents have suspected: gun violence is on the rise.
+A young, pregnant mother shot and killed while waiting in a vehicle and a targeted midtown hit in an upscale neighbourhood have underscored what many residents have suspected: gun violence is on the rise.
 Now, data from Toronto Police confirms that fear.

 As of June 6, 2016, there have been 238 shootings, 66 more than the same time last year.
 The figure represents gun violence both with and without injury, but in all four measured categories the numbers are up relative to 2015.
 The sharpest spike is seen where the status of injury is unknown: a 283.3% increase from 18 to 69.
 Shootings involving death are up 122.2% (from nine to 20) year-to-date.